Nekkar ASA Renews Share Buy-Back Program to Enhance Corporate Value - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Nekkar ASA has announced the renewal of its share buy-back program, authorized by its Board of Directors, with a maximum limit of NOK 100 million and covering up to 10,742,711 shares.
-This program, managed independently, aims to enhance corporate value and is set to conclude by May 2026.
-During the recent week, Nekkar purchased 52,875 shares, bringing its total holdings to 6.194% of the company’s shares.
-This strategic move is expected to strengthen Nekkar’s market position and potentially increase shareholder value.
+Nekkar ASA has renewed its share buy-back program, authorized by the Board of Directors, allowing for the purchase of up to 10,742,711 shares with a maximum value of NOK 100 million.
+The program, managed by an independent third party, aims to enhance corporate value and is set to conclude by May 2026.
+During the 45th week of 2025, Nekkar acquired 305,506 shares, bringing its total holdings to 9,434,200 shares, representing 8.782% of the company.
+This strategic move underscores Nekkar’s commitment to shareholder value creation and financial management.

 More about Nekkar ASA

-Nekkar ASA is an industrial long-term owner of ocean-based technology companies.
-The company focuses on investing in and developing technology businesses within sustainable oceans, robotics, intelligent logistics, and digital solutions.
-With a 50-year industrial heritage from Syncrolift, Nekkar employs a buy-to-own strategy to build long-term value, supporting operating companies with a strong balance sheet and strategic reinvestment for sustainable growth.
+Nekkar ASA is an industrial long-term owner of ocean-based technology companies, focusing on sustainable oceans, robotics, intelligent logistics, and digital solutions.
+With a 50-year heritage from Syncrolift, Nekkar employs a buy-to-own strategy to build long-term value, supporting operating companies with a strong balance sheet and strategic reinvestments for sustainable growth.